5H4D3-uc/SpotifyPatcher/README.md

 Have to do every times when spotify has been updated.

+Sorry for my bad coding hope you feel me.

 Libraly & Config
 All credits to : https://github.com/mrpond & https://github.com/master131/